-The number of people sleeping rough in England has increased from 1,768 in 2010 to 3,569 in 2015; an increase of 102%.
+The number of people sleeping rough in England has more than doubled from 1,768 in 2010 to 4,751 in 2017.
 Rough sleeping is often associated with nuisance activities such as begging, street drinking and anti-social behaviour.
 Homelessness is a complex issue and entrenched homelessness presents particular difficulties; addictions and criminal and offending behaviour may be a symptom of homelessness as well as an underlying cause.

 Nuisance activities can have a negative impact on local communities.
 The police and local authorities have a range of powers to tackle these activities.
-However, voluntary sector organisations have voiced concerns that an increase in the use of these powers is criminalising homelessness and leaving vulnerable people in an even more marginalised position.
+However, voluntary sector organisations have voiced concerns that an increase in the use of these powers is criminalising homelessness and not addressing the root cause of the problem.

 Begging is an offence under section 3 of the Vagrancy Act 1824 (as amended).
 It is a recordable offence.
 The maximum sentence is a fine at level 3 on the standard scale (currently £1000).
 Other provisions also criminalise begging behaviour: wilfully blocking free passage along a highway is an offence contrary to section 137 of the Highways Act 1980 (as amended), punishable by a level 3 fine.
 Using threatening or abusive words or behaviour is an offence under section 5 of the Public Order Act 1986, which also carries a level 3 fine.

 In response to a Freedom of Information request, the Crown Prosecution Service in July 2016 released figures showing the number of prosecutions under the Vagrancy Act 1824 in each of the last 10 years.
-According to these figures, the number of prosecutions under section 3 of the Vagrancy Act 1824 increased from 1510 in 2006-07 to 2365 in 2015-16.
+The data shows the number of prosecutions under section 3 of the Vagrancy Act 1824 increased from 1510 in 2006-07 to 2365 in 2015-16.

 Following its introduction by the Crime and Disorder Act 1998, the Anti-Social Behaviour Order (ASBO) was used extensively by local authorities attempting to address problems associated with begging.